ndkramer/WDIO-Course/REFERENCES/Class FAQ.md

 Or if you want to install it as a dependency for your current project: npm install --save lodash
 **npx:**
-Now, let's say there's a package that you need to run occasionally, but don't want to install globally or as a project dependency, like create-react-app.
+Let's say there's a package you need to run occasionally, but don't want to install globally or as a project dependency, like create-react-app.
 Instead of installing it with npm, you can just use npx: npx create-react-app my-app
 This will temporarily download and execute create-react-app, creating a new React application in a directory called my-app.
 So, in summary, you'd use npm when you want to manage (install/update/uninstall) packages, and npx when you want to run packages without installing them.

+## Here are some examples of how you can use npx to run different versions of a package:
+1. **Running a specific version**: If you want to run a specific version of a package, you can specify the version number after the package name.
+For example, if you want to run version 5.2.0 of the lodash package, you would use the following command: npx lodash@5.2.0
+2. **Running the latest version**: If you want to run the latest version of a package, you can use the @latest tag.
+For example, to run the latest version of lodash, you would use: npx lodash@latest
+3. **Running a beta or other non-stable version**: Some packages have beta or other non-stable versions available.
+You can run these using their respective tags.
+For example, to run the beta version of lodash, you would use: npx lodash@beta
+Remember, one of the benefits of using npx is that it will download and run the specified version of the package without installing it globally on your system.
+This makes it easy to test different versions without having to worry about conflicts or cleanup.

-There are several reasons why you might not want to install a package:
+## There are several reasons why you might not want to install a package:
-1. **One-time use**: If you're using a package for a one-off task, it might not make sense to install it and have it take up space on your system.
+1. **One-time use**: If you're using a package for a one-off task, installing it and having it take up space on your system might not make sense.
 2. **Avoiding global installs**: Global installs can lead to version conflicts between different projects, which can cause bugs that are hard to debug.
 Using npx allows you to use specific versions of packages without installing them globally.
 3. **Testing different versions**: With npx, you can easily test different versions of a package without having to install each one.
 4. **Running scripts**: Some packages are used primarily for their command-line interfaces (CLIs).
 Instead of installing these globally or as part of your project, you can use npx to run these scripts directly.